eventide-project/retry/README.md

 ### Retry on a Specific Error

 The block will be retried only if the specified error is raised in the block.
+The block will only retry once.

 ``` ruby
 SomeError = Class.new(RuntimeError)